Hire Space

 How can we support those with hidden disabilities in the workplace?

 If you’re running events and want them to be accessible, it starts in the workplace: you should be training your team in neurodiversity and other hidden conditions and then creating an environment where your colleagues can feel open to talk about what they're going through.
-EventWell offer neurodiversity awareness training, along with mental health awareness and training and menopause awareness training among other topics.
+EventWell offers neurodiversity awareness training, along with mental health awareness and training and menopause awareness training among other topics.

 Often people with diverse neurotypes or mental health conditions feel they have to mask it and struggle through rather than getting the help or the adjustments they need.
 As the speakers point out, if that's happening in your workplace, how are you going to put on an event that creates the experience that you want your guests to have?